-The above facts set forth that the Respondents implemented a unilateral change in the interpretation of Article 9 and thus repudiated the CBA and mutually agreed past practices.
-First, the violation is clear-cut and flagrant because the Respondents purposely ignored Chairman Baumann's e-mails and messages concerning the repudiations of Article 9 and because the pervasive unilateral change occurred in retaliation for Chairman Baumann's union activities, including testifying as the []FOP's sole witness in the AHOD arbitration.
-Moreover, by allowing the Article 9 repudiations the Respondents have completely interfered with and restrained Chairman Baumann's ability to function as the []FOP Chairman.
-Second, the effect of the violation is widespread because the unilateral change in the interpretation of Article 9 without bargaining will have a chilling effect for the []FOP, and any efforts by leadership to assert the rights of its members.
+The above facts set forth that the Respondents interfered with Chairman Baumann engaging in protected union activities and repudiated the CBA and mutually agreed past practices by engaging in improper direct communication with Chairman Baumann.
+First, the violation is clear-cut and flagrant because the Respondents knew that Chairman Baumann was engaged in a protected union activity - an arbitration challenging AHOD when Lieutenant Welch sent the e- mail from Internal Affairs. . . .
+[T]he timing and intent of Lieutenant Welch's e-mail was clearly to interfere with and retaliate against Chairman Baumann.
+Moreover, the direct communication with Chairman Baumann is a clear cut violation of the CBA and mutually agreed past practices.
+Second, the effect of the violation is widespread because Lieutenant Welch's communication and actions will have a chilling effect on the []FOP's membership as a whole by discouraging and intimidating union representatives from participating and giving evidence in future arbitration proceedings.
+Lieutenant Welch's actions were intended to intimidate a union representative from engaging in protected union activity because Respondents knew that Chairman Baumann was engaged in a protected union activity when Lieutenant Welch sent the e-mail from Internal Affairs and Lieutenant Welch further knew that the direct communication with Chairman Baumann was a violation of the CBA.
 Third, the public interest is seriously affected because of the clear-cut, widespread effect of the unfair labor practices.
-The Respondents' numerous failures to respond to Chairman Baumann's e-mails and messages concerning the Article 9 repudiations allowed the repudiations to occur and allowed the MPD to use an Internal Affairs investigation to vent its animus towards, and retaliate against, the []FOP and Chairman Baumann.
-It is against the public's best interest to have the MPD repudiate the CBA provisions and mutually agreed past practices governing direct communications with the []FOP Chairman.
+The MPD's use of Internal Affairs investigations to vent its animus towards the []FOP and Chairman Baumann is not in the public's best interest, nor is it in the public's best interest to have the MPD repudiate the CBA provisions and mutually agreed past practices governing direct communications with the [IFOP Chairman.
 Fourth, the ultimate remedy afforded by the Board will be inadequate because the Respondents have already initiated an investigation of Chairman Baumann which will likely be concluded prior to the final decision by PERB in this matter.
-(Compl. at p.
-12).
+(Compl. at pgs.
+9-10).